PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 outcomes.
 Run the complete binary-adapter, static-signature, core, pass-efficiency, architecture, and TensorFlow-import-blocked suites sequentially.
 Commit and push only; do not create or update a pull request.

+## Late binary-repair reconciliation implementation checkpoint

+The second late repair boundary now records tensor count and assigns the static signature, exact binary adapter, and singleton adapter results.
+Its immediate reconciliation runs only after one of the three exact mutation counters is positive or the exact adapter's zero-rewrite prune reduced the tensor table.
+The first repair boundary and final boundary-signature sanitizer are unchanged.

+The strict architecture expectation is green.
+A synthetic lowerer fixture covers unchanged, all three individual positive counters, and prune-only outcomes; every changed outcome adds exactly one reconciliation.
+Sequential validation across the complete binary-adapter, static-signature, core, pass-efficiency, architecture, and TensorFlow-import-blocked suites is `402 passed in 26.49s`; focused owner coverage is `63 passed`.

+At resume, inspect the earlier shared reconciliation after static sanitizers, two binary repairs, and the singleton-consecutive-Reshape cluster.
+It needs a combined aggregate result from that cluster before it can be guarded safely.
+Do not infer no-op status from only the two repair counters.
+Characterize first, then commit and push only; do not create or update a pull request.